thomasballinger/posts/2016-09-13-interactive-interpreter-undo.markdown

 Interactive interpreters are used to check the syntax or semantics of commands, to explore libraries, and to accomplish useful work like data munging in an environment that provides immediate feedback.
-I use interactive interpreters to learn and teach because it keeps my Tested Hypotheses per Minute high: every sequential step toward a goal is accompanied by a check of my mental model of the system, and additional side checks are cheap to make.
+I use interactive interpreters to learn and teach because using them keeps my Tested Hypotheses per Minute high: every sequential step toward a goal is accompanied by a check of my mental model of the system, and additional side checks are cheap to make.